The Story Behind Dr. Sunde’s Blepharoplasty Grid

 Have you ever heard of Sunde’s Blepharoplasty Grid?
 Probably not—unless you have performed eyelid surgery yourself.

-This little piece of stainless steel (in real life it measures about 5×7 inches) might not seem like much at a glance, but if you are having eyelid rejuvenation surgery, or blepharoplasty, it can actually help your surgeon get better results for you.
+This little piece of aluminum (in real life it measures about 5×7 inches) might not seem like much at a glance, but if you are having eyelid rejuvenation surgery, or blepharoplasty, it can actually help your surgeon get better results for you.

 Keep reading to get the rest of the story ….